 Or head to gorgeous Scotland whether the days are getting longer and you can enjoy this 5-night self-drive Luxury Scottish Honeymoon that includes stays at a five-star hotel in Edinburgh, a lodge on the shores of Loch Ness and a private island off the coast of Argyll.
 From only £885 per person – plus you can upgrade to a classic car.

 You can expect good weather in England’s southwest.
 In Devon you can pamper yourselves with great food and spa treatments at The Cary Arms in Babbacombe Bay.
-If you want a secluded self-catering hideaway try somewhere like Hideaway in Fowey, Cornwall – find more romantic cottages at Rural Retreats.
+Set in fabulous grounds close to Bath, Lucknam Park has a world-class spa and Michelin-starred restaurant, The Park.
+If you want a secluded self-catering hideaway try somewhere like Barnacles in Fowey, Cornwall – find more romantic cottages at Rural Retreats.

 Other Long Haul Honeymoons in May